Beyond the curve: Dr. Peter Lurie's COVID-19 blog

 This means that considerably more than four-fifths of people in the US remain susceptible to the virus.
 And with social distancing being relaxed in a number of jurisdictions, what can be offered to the majority of us who are still susceptible?
 The obvious answer is a vaccine.

 The Trump administration even has a nifty moniker for this project: Operation Warp Speed.
 (Who knew the administration was a haven for Trekkies?).
 Unsurprisingly in this administration, the branding is well ahead of the content.

 For one, the President has long had sympathies with the antivaxxer movement.
-Take this tweet from 2014: “Healthy young child goes to doctor, gets pumped with massive shot of many vaccines, doesn't feel good and changes - AUTISM.
+Take one of his Tweets from 2014 (before his account was suspended): “Healthy young child goes to doctor, gets pumped with massive shot of many vaccines, doesn't feel good and changes - AUTISM.
 Many such cases!”

 And as the name of the project suggests, speed is of the essence for this president.
 Confronted with the reality that, according to National Institute of Allergy and Infectious Disease Director Anthony Fauci, it would take at least a year to prove a vaccine effective, the President responded with his patented blend of science denialism crossed with wishful thinking: “I mean, I like the sound of a couple of months better, I must be honest with you.”
 Yeah, don’t we all?